Apepi

-Praenomina
+Name

+Horus Name

+His Horus name Shetep-tawy is attested only twice (once together with A-qenen-Re).
+It appears on an offering table and on blocks found at Bubastis.

+Prenomen

 Neb-khepesh-Re (nb ḫpš rˁ), Aa-qenen-Re (ˁ3 ḳn n rˁ) and Aa-user-Re (ˁ3 wsr rˁ) are three praenomina (throne names) used by this same ruler during various parts of his reign.

 While some Egyptologists once believed that there were two separate kings who bore the name Apepi, namely Aauserre Apepi and Aaqenenre Apepi, it is now recognized that Khamudi succeeded Apepi at Avaris and that there was only one king named Apepi or Apophis.
 Nebkhepeshre ("Re is the Lord of Strength") was Apepi's first prenomen; towards the middle of his reign, this Hyksos ruler adopted a new prenomen, Aaqenenre ("The strength of Re is great").
 In the final decade or so of his reign, Apepi chose Aauserre as his last prenomen.
 While the prenomen was altered, there is no difference in the translation of both Aaqenenre and Aauserre.

-His Horus name Shetep-tawy is attested only twice (once together with A-qenen-Re).
-It appears on an offering table and on blocks found at Bubastis.
+Nomen

+His Nomen was Apepi (also Ipepi; Egyptian language ipp(i)).
+In Greek the name became Apophis (Ἄποφις).